harshiltomar/100xdevs/adhoc/git course/README.md

 - git branch -m <old_name> <new_name> : rename a branch
 - git branch -d <name> : delete the branch
 - git checkout <name>

+# Git diff
+- The git diff is an informative command that shows the differences between two commits.
+It is used to compare the changes made in one commit with the changes made in another commit.
+Git consider the changed versions of same file as two different files.
+Then it gives names to these two files and shows the differences between them.
+- git diff
+- It has some further branches
+    - git diff --stages : shows changes in last commit and staging area
+    - git diff <name1> <name2> : compares the diff between two branches
+    - git diff <commit1> <commit2> : compare the diff between two commits

+# Git stash
+- Stash is a way to save your changes in a temporary location.
+It is useful when you want to make changes to a file but don’t want to commit them yet.
+You can then come back to the file later and apply the changes.

+Conflicting changes will not allow you to switch branches without committing the changes.
+Another alternative is to use the git stash command to save your changes in a temporary location.
+- git stash
+- git stash save "comment" : saves stash with a name
+- git stash list : view list of stash
+- git stash apply : apply the stash
+- git stash pop : apply and drop the stash
+- git stash drop : drop the stash

+# Git Tags
+- Tags are a way to mark a specific point in your repository.
+They are useful when you want to remember a specific version of your code or when you want to refer to a specific commit.
+Tags are like sticky notes that you can attach to your commits.
+- git tag <name> : This tag get's attached to current commit
+- git tag: list of all tags
+- git tag <tag-name> <commit-hash> : specific commit
+- then , git push origin <tag-name>
+- git tag -d <tag-name> : delete